MarsBased/handbook/guides/how-to-blog.md

 ### Readability

-Use subtitles to distribute the reading rhythm along the post.
-One long post with no subtitles is harder to follow; whereas a well-structured blog post with evenly-divided sub-sections will help to maintain the reader's focus.
+Use subtitles to distribute the reading rhythm throughout the post.
+One long post with no subtitles is harder to follow; whereas a well-structured blog post with evenly divided sub-sections will help to maintain the reader's focus.

 Subtitles, when correctly marked using `<h2>` and `<h3>` tags, help crawlers index the page's content much better.